Phylum: Charophyta Family: Desmidiaceae

 Staurastrum avicula J. Ralfs 1848

-First described and illustrated by Ralfs (1848: 140, pl.
-23: 11).
 West & West (1923: 40) note: “Its uniform granulation and the pair of minute spicules at each angle of the broadly ovate semicells distinguish it.”
-Later authors include cells with more pronounced spines.
-These are rather similar to S. subcruciatum but that species is smaller and broader than long; also, the spines project at a slightly lower angle.
+Later authors include cells with more pronounced spines, which need to be compared with S. subcruciatum.
 Coesel & Meesters (2023: 221) note: “… is a taxonomically complex species that needs a serious revision.”
 Zygospore globose with long straight projections with a broadened base and furcate apices.

 Zygospore diameter: minus projections: c.29 µm; overall: c.51 µm

-A common acidophile, found in moorland bogs and abandoned peat-cuttings.
+A common species found in circumneutral waters such as loch-margins, moorland pools and abandoned peat-cuttings.

 References: